 Preparing for the Variables

 And that’s the bigger question.
-Not, will school be opened or not…but will it open and then close again…and what do you do then?
+Not, whether school is open or not right now…but will it open and then close again…and what do you do then?
 How do you deal with all the variables?
 How do you roll with arrangements that are unpredictable?
 What can you have in place to ensure parents don’t go from zero to 100 and back to zero if the circumstances change?

-Those aren’t single-solution problems – they require platforms for parents to tap into that can shift as the ground does.
+Those aren’t single-solution problems – they’re resources for parents to tap into; platforms that can shift as the ground does.
 And that requires creative thinking for all the moving parts – child care, plus learning pods for school-age students, at-home networks, virtual enrichments, and more.
 That ability to pivot was instrumental throughout the spring, with healthcare and other employers around the country leveraging multiple tools to keep operating.

 It’s all worth thinking about, since the fallout of parents going back into homeschooling mode will ultimately land on employers.